-- Interference is defined as conduct by a crew which impedes the legitimate progress of an opponent who is on his proper course - If the Race Umpire detects Interference, he shall warn the offending crew. - If Interference continues, the Race Umpire may take further action under Rule 7-5-7.
+- a.
+Interference is defined as conduct by a crew which impedes the legitimate progress of an opponent who is on their proper course. - b.
+If the Race Umpire detects Interference, they shall warn the offending crew. - c.
+If Interference continues, the Race Umpire may take further action under Rule 7-5-7.